Owen Wister: Legacy

-Since 1978, University of Wyoming Student Publications has published the literary and arts magazine Owen Wister Review.
+His diaries of life in Wyoming are kept at the American Heritage Center at the University of Wyoming.
+Since 1978, the University of Wyoming Student Publications has published the literary and arts magazine Owen Wister Review.
 The magazine was published bi-annually until 1996 and became an annual publication in the spring of 1997.

+In 1991, The Saddleman Award, given to the best book of the year by the Western Writers of America, was renamed the Owen Wister Award in his honor.

-Just within the western boundary of the Grand Teton National Park in Wyoming, there is an 11,490-foot mountain named Mount Wister, named for Owen Wister.
+Mount Wister, just within the western boundary of the Grand Teton National Park in Wyoming, is named for him.

 Near a house that Wister built near La Mesa, California, but never occupied due to his wife's death, is a street called Wister Drive.
 In the same neighborhood are Virginian Lane and Molly Woods Avenue (named for a character in The Virginian).
 All of those streets were named by Wister himself.